-Symptoms are non-specific and include insidious onset of a dyspnoea and dry cough with a restrictive pattern of decreased lung function and reduced gas exchange capacity.
+Symptoms are non-specific and include insidious onset of a dyspnea and dry cough with a restrictive pattern of decreased lung function and reduced gas exchange capacity.

 Temporal and spatial homogeneity in a specimen is an essential feature.
 Historically NSIP is divided into three groups; however, due to similar outcome groups II and III (mixed cellular and fibrotic and mostly fibrotic, respectively) are now both classified in fibrotic type:

-- fibrotic non-specific interstitial pneumonia: more common, interstitial thickening is more due to uniform dense or loose fibrosis and mild chronic inflammation, despite fibrotic changes lung structures still preserved cellular
+- fibrotic non-specific interstitial pneumonia: more common, interstitial thickening is due to uniform dense or loose fibrosis and mild chronic inflammation; despite fibrotic changes, lung structures still preserved

 Important negative histological findings are the absence of acute lung injury including hyaline membranes, granulomas, organisms or viral inclusions, dominant airways disease or organising pneumonia, eosinophils and coarse fibrosis.